grace-notes/website/contents/topics/philippi.md

 As regards individuals, the broad distinction we must notice is that between those who were citizens and those who were not citizens.
-When the Greeks spoke of the inhabitants of the world, they divided them into
-\`Greeks” and \`Barbarians," according as the language in which poets and philosophers had written was native to them or foreign.
+When the Greeks spoke of the inhabitants of the world, they divided them into "Greeks" and "Barbarians," according as the language in which poets and philosophers had written was native to them or foreign.
 Among the Romans the phrase was different.
-The classes into which they divided mankind consisted of those who were politically” Romans,” and those who had no link (except that of subjection) with the city of Rome.
-The technical words were Cives and Peregrini \`citizens” and \` strangers.”
+The classes into which they divided mankind consisted of those who were politically" Romans," and those who had no link (except that of subjection) with the city of Rome.
+The technical words were Cives and Peregrini "citizens" and " strangers."
-The inhabitants of Italy were” citizens;” the inhabitants of all other parts of the Empire (until Caracalla extended to the provinces the same privileges which Julius Caesar had granted to the peninsula’) were naturally and essentially \`strangers.”
+The inhabitants of Italy were" citizens;" the inhabitants of all other parts of the Empire (until Caracalla extended to the provinces the same privileges which Julius Caesar had granted to the peninsula’) were naturally and essentially "strangers."
 Italy was the Holy Land of the kingdom of this world.

 We may carry the parallel further in order to illustrate the difference